 1) The external envelope of the premises is predominantly traditional brick construction, with an amount of hung tile cladding, surmounted pitched roof.

 2) Individual flat windows are UPVC double glazed window frames.
-The windows in the communal staircase are UPVC window frames with openable vents.
-The communal staircase window frames are fitted with spandrel panels.
+The windows in the communal staircases are UPVC window frames with openable vents.
+Communal staircases window frames are fitted with spandrel panels.